PyAntony/Clustering-Analysis/README.md

 There are 2 documents included: *clustering.pdf* and *walmart.pdf*.
 Clustering.pdf will describe the process behind KMeans and go over the Elbow and silhouette plots.
 Walmart.pdf is just an application of KMeans over a Kaggle competition dataset.
 I will also create a folder for the data sets used and the jupyter notebooks.

 <sub>
-Note: I won't be covering more advanced topics like fuzzy clustering and hierarchical clustering.
+Note: I won't be covering more advanced topics like fuzzy clustering and hierarchical clustering here.